dmtrmrv/maker/README.md

 2. Portfolio Toolkit
 3. Contact Form 7
 4. Intuitive Custom Post Order
+5. Pageviews

 ---

 ####FAQ

 **Who is this theme for?**
-Web and graphic designers, illustrators, artists, photographers, and all the great people who make things.
+Web and graphic designers, illustrators, artists, photographers, and other folks who make things.

 **Does this theme support Jetpack Portfolio Custom Post Type?**
 Yes.
 And if you are already using it you can switch to Maker regenerate thumbnails and keep creating content.